TencentAILabHealthcare/scPROTEIN/docs/documentation.md

 ### For *stage 1*

-Apart from using the provided source code, users can also utilize the functions of *stage1* from the scPROTEIN python package as:
+You can utilize the functions of *stage1* from the scPROTEIN python package as:

 ```
 # Incorporate all functions of stage1: